ethereum/ethereum-org-website/src/content/deprecated-software/index.md

 ### The DAO {#the-dao}

+Hacked and shut down in Summer 2016

 **Summary**

-This was a smart contract, dapp, and forum for organizing the funding of projects.
+The DAO was a smart contract, dapp, and forum for organizing the funding of projects.
 A vulnerability was exploited and much of the ETH was drained, leading to a community-organized hard fork in order to return ETH to those who had deposited to The DAO.
 The UX front-end and forum are discontinued.

 **Archives**